 - Benazepril belongs to a group of medicines known as angiotensin-converting enzyme (ACE) inhibitors.

 - Benazepril is used in the treatment of high blood pressure (hypertension), to lower blood pressure.
 This reduces the risk of fatal and nonfatal cardiac events, including strokes and heart attacks.

 - Effective alone or in combination with other treatments for high blood pressure.

 - Generic benazepril is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Headache and cough are the most common side effects.
+- A headache and cough are the most common side effects.
 The cough usually resolves on discontinuation of therapy and is a side effect common to all ACE inhibitors.

 - Dizziness, tiredness and postural hypotension (rapid lowering of blood pressure when going from a sitting or lying down position to standing) are also common.

 - Occasionally, lowering of blood pressure may be excessive.
-Risk is higher in those on diuretic therapy or who are sodium depleted or dehydrated.
+The risk is higher in those on diuretic therapy or who are sodium depleted or dehydrated.

 - Rarely may cause angioedema of the face, lips, tongue, throat, and extremities.
 May occur at any time during treatment.
 Immediate discontinuation is warranted if angioedema is affecting breathing.